dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 2. got his name changed
 3. and merged to the database.

-It works fine except this is a scenario I never face.
+It works fine, except this is a scenario I never face.

 What I would do would be: